Save Money on Your Trip: Weighted Shortest Path

 Prerequisite Knowledge

-Graduation season brings a mix of joy and nostalgia for the past and a sense of uncertainty and anticipation for the future, but these feelings will eventually fade away with time.
+Graduation season brings a mix of joy and nostalgia for the past, and a sense of confusion and longing for the future.
+However, these feelings will eventually fade and be forgotten with time.

-This article will teach you a dynamic programming algorithm to save money on a graduation trip, preserving resources for your pursuit of dreams and explorations.
+In this article, I will teach you a dynamic programming algorithm to save money on a graduation trip, conserving resources for your pursuit of poetry and distant lands.

-Suppose you plan to depart from the city where your school is located, travel to multiple cities, and eventually reach your new job.
-How should you plan your travel route to minimize airfare costs?
+Suppose you plan to start from the city where your school is located, visit multiple cities, and eventually make your way to your company's location.
+How should you plan your travel route to minimize the cost of plane tickets?

 There are n